nleaf/nleaf.github.io/index.md

   block: featured
   featured_category: Featured Service
   featured_title: Enterprise Cloud
-  featured_intro: Your enterprise workloads and applications are ready for a migration
+  featured_intro: 'Your enterprise workloads and applications are ready for a migration
-    to the cloud, but a move to a hyperscale cloud provider requires your teams to learn entirely new platforms, demands potential refactoring of your applications, and doesn’t provide you with the inherent security and white-glove managed services you need to keep your business risk-free and running.
+    to the cloud, but a move to a hyperscale cloud provider requires your teams to learn entirely new platforms, demands potential refactoring of your applications, and doesn’t provide you with the inherent security and white-glove managed services you need to keep your business risk-free and running seamlessly. '
   featured_cta_link: cloud.md
   featured_cta_text: Learn More
   related_products: